milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Ingram/Milk and honey.md

 *Ingram hands me a wooden spoon as he pulls out a number of spice jars from the pantry.
 Once the milk starts simmering, he returns and sets them nearby on the countertop.*

 Emi: "(Cloves, cinnamon, ginger, nutmeg, and vanilla.
-Huh, there's more spices in this than I expected.)"
+Huh, there's more spices than I expected.)"

-*As I slowly stir the milk, Ingram takes a spoon and carefully measures out each spice, adding them to the milk with a small gesture.
-With each addition, the milk's white colour turns into a darker shade of speckled brown, and the exotic aroma from the pot grows a tad more complex.*
+*As I slowly stir the milk, Ingram takes a spoon and carefully measures out each spice, before plopping them into the pot.*

+*With each addition, the milk's white colour turns into a darker shade of speckled brown, and the exotic aroma from the pot grows a tad more complex.*

-*In a matter of minutes, the milk gets infused with the spices and Ingram pours it into the mugs.
+*In a matter of minutes, the milk infuses with the spices and Ingram pours it into the mugs.
 Swirling trails of steam emerge from the drink, tempting me to dig right in.*

 Ingram: "Wait, it's not ready yet."